sankarmanoj/Gravity/README.md

 factor corrosponds to the 'strenght' of the gravitational pull. num refers to the number of interacting particles.
 Pygame is used to simulate display in real time.
+Clumping of masses is implimented if the masses come closer than a specified distance.